Matt-Mf/Mio-Sito/content/Privacy.md

 >I cannot be held liable for any failure to comply with privacy settings and security measures implemented on my Website.

 >WHAT ARE MY RIGHTS?
->You can decide not to provide your email address in the contact form and to request the deletion of your data.
+>You can decide not to provide your email address in the contact form or / and to request the deletion of your data.
->You can exercise your rights by sending an email at privacymf@posteo.de
+>You can exercise your GDPR rights by sending an email at privacymf@posteo.de

 >Latest update of this policy is 30/4/2020